lingthio/Flask-User/README.md

 Install Flask-User
 ------------------

-TBD.
 The goal is to create a python package that can be installed 'pip install flask-user'.

-Not there yet.
+This is still work in progress.

 Install Flask-User Example App
 ------------------------------